Evan-wyl/Evan-wyl/README.md

 - 👋 Hi, I’m @Evan-wyl
-- 👀 I’m interested in Robot Learning, Renforcement Learning, Computer Vision and Machine Learning.
+- 👀 I’m interested in Robot Learning and Multimodal Large-Model.
 - 🌱 I'm currently focusing on language conditioned policy and vision-lanuage-action model of Robot.
 - 🍁 I'm paying attention to:
   - Sample Efficiency of RL,